Find the Right Factory For Your New Custom Product

 • Inconsistent results

-These sorts of negative outcomes can lead to a very lengthy and often expensive development process, and a negative experience manufacturing your new product.
-Instead, look for a more traditional factory like an OEM.
+These scenarios can lead to a lengthy and often expensive product development process and a negative experience manufacturing your new product.
+Instead, we recommend looking for a more traditional factory—an Original Equipment Manufacturer (OEM) to produce your custom design.

 What is an OEM?

-At Product EVO we prefer working with factories called Original Equipment Manufacturers (OEMs), which make the products, or the parts, that go directly into end-products sold by other companies or manufacturers.
+At Product EVO we prefer working with OEMs, original equipment manufacturers, which make the products (or the parts that go directly into end-products) sold by other companies or manufacturers.
 These suppliers aren’t typically selling branded products to the consumer marketplace.
-That means they aren’t interested, or equipped, to do much with your IP.
+And that also means they aren’t interested, or equipped, to do much with your intellectual property, or IP.

 • Improved production capabilities